Reviewing Pinterest (PINS) and Its Peers

 |$1.76 billion

-Pinterest’s rivals have higher revenue and earnings than Pinterest.
-Pinterest is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Pinterest’s peers have higher revenue and earnings than Pinterest.
+Pinterest is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-This table compares Pinterest and its rivals’ net margins, return on equity and return on assets.

 Insider & Institutional Ownership

-29.0% of Pinterest shares are owned by institutional investors.
-Comparatively, 50.7% of shares of all “Computer programming, data processing, & other computer related” companies are owned by institutional investors.
-15.5% of shares of all “Computer programming, data processing, & other computer related” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+36.5% of Pinterest shares are owned by institutional investors.
+Comparatively, 51.1% of shares of all “Computer programming, data processing, & other computer related” companies are owned by institutional investors.
+15.6% of shares of all “Computer programming, data processing, & other computer related” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Analyst Ratings

-This is a summary of recent recommendations for Pinterest and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and price targets for Pinterest and its peers, as reported by MarketBeat.

 |